hyperledger/besu-docs/docs/Reference/API-Methods.md

 Adds nodes to the
 [nodes allowlist](../HowTo/Limit-Access/Local-Permissioning.md#node-allowlisting).

-To use domain names in your enode URL, ensure you [enable DNS support](../Concepts/Node-Keys.md#domain-name-support) to avoid receiving a `request contains an invalid node` error.
+To use domain names in enode URLs, ensure you [enable DNS support](../Concepts/Node-Keys.md#domain-name-support) to avoid receiving a `request contains an invalid node` error.

 !!! warning